mach3db/mach3db-RAG/README.md

 pip install -r package.txt
 ```

-### 4. edit assistant.py line 10 and add your mach3db username and password.
+### 4. edit assistant.py line 10 and add your mach3db username and password
 Make sure to contact james@mach3db.com to have the pgvector extension enabled for your mach3db database.

 ### 5. Run RAG app